usgpo/bulk-data/ECFR-XML-User-Guide.md

 </EXAMPLE>
 <EXAMPLE>
   <HED>Example 2:</HED>
   <PSPACE>A noncareer member of the Senior Executive Service, or other employee covered under this subpart, may serve as a vice-president of a political action committee, as long as the duties of the office do not involve personal solicitation, acceptance, or receipt of political contributions.
-Ministerial activities which precede or follow the official acceptance and receipt, such as handling, disbursing, or accounting for contributions are not covered under the definitions of <I>accept</I> and <I>receive</I> in § 734.101.
+Ministerial activities which precede or follow the official acceptance and receipt, such as handling, disbursing, or accounting for contributions are not covered under the definitions of <I>accept</I> and <I>receive</I> in Â§ 734.101.
 Sections 734.208 and 734.303 describe in detail permitted and prohibited activities which are related to fundraising.</PSPACE>
 </EXAMPLE>
 ```